avale-ne/assessment/README.md

 Please follow these instructions to deliver your solution:

-- Create a GitHub repository and grant read access to jritchie-ne and jchan-ne
+- Create a GitHub repository and grant read access to avale-ne and jchan-ne
 - You should host your repository on GitHub
 - The repository should be private
 - There should be no mention to the company (nowhere, not in the source, not in the repository name, etc )